openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 The **Results** page will display a few different accuracy statistics, including a **Confusion Matrix, Area Estimates,** and a **Graph** of area estimates with confidence intervals.
 The Confusion Matrix enables you to assess the agreement of the map and validation data sets.

-The rows represent your assignments while the columns represent the map classifier’s.
+The rows represent your assignments while the columns represent the map classifier's.
 The diagonal represents the number of samples that are in agreement, while the off diagonal cells represent points that were not mapped correctly (or potentially not interpreted correctly).

 .. figure:: ../img/cookbook/area_estimation/confusion_matrix_output_sepal.png
    :alt: The confusion matrix output by SEPAL.